Three more weeks of Covid-19 lockdown expected amid calls for exit strategy

 The Prime Minister’s official spokesman said Mr Raab would be emphasising the need for countries to work together to combat the disease counter the effects of the economic fall out.

-“Coronavirus is a global challenge and it’s essential that countries work together to tackle this shared threat,” the spokesman said.

-Meanwhile, the military veteran who is walking 100 lengths of his garden to generate cash for the NHS has been praised as “an inspiration to us all” as his fundraising campaign passed the £10 million mark.
+Meanwhile, captain Tom Moore, 99, who is walking 100 lengths of his garden to generate cash for the NHS has been praised as “an inspiration to us all” as his fundraising campaign passed the £12 million mark.

-Captain Tom Moore, 99, who lives with his family in Bedfordshire, is due to complete the last of the 25-metre laps on Thursday.